Attaching an SPA project to Magnolia

 magnolia directory.
 Change to the new folder and create the

-spa-angular-minimal workspace in it by cloning it from our
+spa-angular-minimal workspace in it by copying the

 The workspace contains the